alexgo-io/alexlab-doc/docs/product-features/surge/key-concepts.md

 In ALEX Surge, rewards are distributed based on the number of votes a liquidity pool receives and the amount of LP tokens staked.
 The total `$ALEX` rewards allocated to a Surge round are divided among pools according to their voting share.

-Liquidity providers who stake LP tokens in a winning pool earn rewards proportional to their stake.
+Liquidity providers who stake LP tokens in pools that receive votes earn rewards proportional to their stake.
 Additionally, some pools may offer voter rewards as extra incentives for participants who vote for them.

 ## Cut-off Dates 🚨